 In addition, it is important to our business to attract and retain highly talented personnel, particularly engineers with expertise in computer vision, artificial intelligence and machine learning.
 As we grow our business, we may find our recruiting and retention efforts more challenging because the marketplace for talent is highly competitive.
 The incentives provided by our stock option grants, restricted stock grants and restricted stock unit grants, or by other compensation arrangements, may not be effective to attract and retain employees.
 We may also be required to enhance wages, benefits and non-equity incentives.
 If our company culture changes, we may experience difficulties attracting and retaining personnel.
+Our ongoing efforts to address and resolve certain historical corporate culture issues, including our on-going special committee review into these matters and related allegations or claims have resulted in, and will continue to result in, increased costs, as well as consuming management's time and attention.
+Further, if our efforts are unsuccessful, we may not be able to attract and retain talent and we may be subject to litigation and other proceedings.
 If we do not succeed in attracting and retaining highly qualified personnel or the financial resources required to do so increase, we may not be able to meet our business objectives, and our business, revenue and financial results could be harmed.